Clay County, Missouri: Politics

+Local

 Clay County, like the rest of Missouri, has swung to the Republican Party in the 21st century, though the margins have been very close.
-In 2000, Al Gore famously won the county by one vote.
+In 2000, Democrat Al Gore famously won the county by one vote.
 The county, holding Kansas City, is mainly suburban in culture and remains competitive.
 In 2016, Donald Trump won the county while Hillary Clinton failed to improve on Barack Obama's percentages with only 41% of the vote.
 Joe Biden, however, did improve on those margins, winning nearly 47% of the vote in 2020; Trump still carried the county by 4%.